|

 regularly sits on the programme committees of leading international conferences.

-Experience.
 He was made an Honorary Fellow of the University of Glasgow in 2005

 Antony Hosking [mail, web]